2025 Annual Conference

 Richard Steel studied Linguistics, and then completed a training at the Camphill Seminar for Curative Education in 1975.
 He lived and worked with his family in a Camphill community for children and youngsters with special needs in Germany until 2008.
 Since then, he has been in charge of Karl König’s literary estate and founded the Karl König Institute.
 Richard is a speaker and poet, and is responsible for the new edition of Karl König’s written works.
 He has been involved in establishing a Camphill life-sharing community with elderly people in New York State.
 He is managing director of the Karl König Institute und runs its office in Kleinmachnow near Berlin.

-Mary Stewart Adams has been General Secretary and President of the Anthroposophical Society in America since autumn, 2023.
+Mary Stewart Adams (online presenter, September 23) has been General Secretary and President of the Anthroposophical Society in America since autumn, 2023.
 She serves as a spokesperson for the Society and country representative in the international movement.
 For over 20 years Mary has worked as a dark skies advocate, to raise awareness about the effects of light pollution and to make known the mysteries of the starry skies from environmental, cultural, and anthroposophical perspectives.
 She led the team that established the first International Dark Sky Park in Michigan (2011) which she further led to award-winning recognition within the state of Michigan and the international dark skies movement.
 She has produced a weekly podcast based on this work for the last 14 years.
 Mary first encountered the work of Rudolf Steiner at the age 18 in 1981, and later met Hazel Straker, a pioneer in astrosophy, in 1996.
 These two destiny moments have shaped much of her life path, which, together with her education in literary arts, continue to inspire her work and research.
 She joined the School of Spiritual Science in 2000.

 No refunds after September 10, 2025.